rodtheo/RLZI/README.md

 # Relative Lempel-Ziv with Inexact Matchings (RLZI)

-Briefly, it detects the substrings from a sample sequence S previously encountered in a reference sequence R with up to $k$ mismatches (parameter).
+Briefly, it detects the substrings from a sample sequence S previously encountered in a reference sequence R with up to **k** mismatches (where k is a parameter).
 It belongs to the family of algorithms known as lempel-ziv parsers and its variants.

 ## Installing!